CreativMinds/EcWid-One-Page-Store/README.md

 Demo
 ====

-You can see how it works on http://bookjs.ru/
+You can see how it works on http://bookjs.ru/ and angular version is here http://bookjs.ru/angular